MetaMask/metamask-docs/snaps/how-to/troubleshoot.md

 ## Patch dependencies

-Some dependencies might make use of APIs that aren't available in the [Snaps execution environment](../concepts/execution-environment.md).
+Some dependencies might use APIs that aren't available in the [Snaps execution environment](../concepts/execution-environment.md).
 To work around this, we recommend checking if another library is available that makes use of those APIs.